-#26 Do the protections of the MRL apply to all residents in mobilehome parks, or do they only apply to homeowners?
+- #27 Do the protections of the MRL apply to all residents in mobilehome parks, or do they only apply to homeowners?

-Although there may be some disagreement, and the MRL is not expressly clear, the provisions of the MRL generally have been enacted by the Legislature in order to protect "homeowners" (Civil Code §798.9) rather than "residents" (Civil Code §798.11).
 Many of the most important provisions of the MRL expressly apply to homeowners only, such as the terms and receipt of written leases (Civil Code §§798.15 and 798.18-798.19.5), amendment procedures for rules and regulations (Civil Code §798.25), fees and charges (Civil Code §§798.30-798.39.5), evictions (Civil Code §§798.55-798.56), and rental qualifications and procedures.
 On the other hand, issues dealing with a "community" of persons often include "residents", such as management entry into mobilehomes or park spaces (Civil Code §798.26), vehicle removal (Civil Code §798.26.5), communications and right to assemble (Civil Code §§798.50-798.52), and abatement of park nuisances, and injunctions for violating park rules (Civil Code §§798.87-798.88).

-It has been interpreted that key provisions of the MRL apply only to homeowners.
+Recap: - It has been interpreted that key provisions of the MRL apply only to homeowners.

-#27 Is the new park management allowed to change rules on long-time residents or are these residents "grandfathered-in" under the old rules?
+#28 Is the new park management allowed to change rules on long-time residents or are these residents "grandfathered-in" under the old rules?

 Existing residents are not exempt from park rule changes.
-According to the MRL (Civil Code §798.25), the park can change a park rule and regulation as it applies to existing residents, after giving residents sixmonth's notice of the change, or a 60-day notice if it involves changes in rules relating to the park's recreational facilities, such as the swimming pool or recreational facilities within the clubhouse.
+According to the MRL (Civil Code §798.25), the park can change a park rule and regulation as it applies to existing residents, after giving residents six-month's notice of the change, or a 60-day notice if it involves changes in rules relating to the park's recreational facilities, such as the swimming pool or recreational facilities within the clubhouse.
 The management must also meet and confer with park residents, at the residents' request, upon a 6-month notice regarding a change in park rules but is not bound to accept residents' suggestions or requests regarding the rules.
 (Civil Code §798.25(b))